LauraPerezLiens/NAP-CNB/scripts/secondary_structure/README.md

 25 residues
 ```

-- BLOSUM variants inherit secondary structure from the original sequence using `group_id`
+- BLOSUM variants inherit secondary structure from the original sequence using both `protein_group_id` and `group_id`.
 - Exact sequence validation ensures mapping consistency
+- Secondary structure is assigned only when the classification window exactly matches the parent protein sequence

 #### Execution